jibundeyare/install-scripts/README.md

 ## Prerequisites

-These scripts are meant to work with Debian 10 Buster but have not been thouroughly tested yet.
+These scripts are meant to work with Debian 9 Stretch.

 ## Usage